generalustelaru/generalustelaru/README.md

-- 👋 Hi, I’m Adrian (@generalustelaru)
+- 👋 Hi, I’m Adrian,
-- 👀 I’m mostly interested in web development, but I like all sorts of code.
+- 👀 I’m mostly interested in web development, but I like real programming as well.
-- 🌱 I’m currently a code foot soldier.
+- 📎I’m currently part of a team maintaining an extremely coupled legacy PHP codebase, expanding it the right way (hopefully).

 - 📫 How to reach me: adrianpope@proton.me